2023/24 Undergraduate Module Catalogue

 Taught: Semester 1 (Sep to Jan) View Timetable

 This module is not approved as a discovery module

 ObjectivesThis module provides an opportunity to develop an understanding of design consideration and implementation of user interfaces motivated from a practical and theoretical viewpoint.
-This modules contributes to developing responsible computer science practitioners who are aware of the impact of their software.
-In this module students will develop group working skills.
+This module contributes to developing responsible computer science practitioners who are aware of the impact of their software.
+In this module students will also develop group working skills.